-Professor Ueno’s advances towards the technology of arable land readjustment and drainage were utilized for the imperial capital revival after the 1923 Great Kantō earthquake of 1923.
+This latest monument emphasizes the joyful affection between the professor and his beloved canine friend.
+In addition, this monument brings attention to Professor Ueno in another way.
+Accomplished in his own right, his advances towards the technology of arable land readjustment and drainage were utilized for the imperial capital revival after the devastating Great Kantō earthquake of 1923.

-“We insisted on a design that depicts the person (Ueno) and his dog looking into each other’s eyes and coveys the affection and bond between them,” said Sho Shiozawa, a professor of irrigation drainage and rural engineering at the university.
+“We insisted on a design that depicts the person (Ueno) and his dog looking into each other’s eyes and coveys the affection and bond between them,” says Shiozawa.
 “We hope the statue will become something of a mascot at the university and draw many visitors.”